Waves

 As the player advances, waves get progressively harder.
 Each wave has a "recommended level" for it.
 This technically aligns with the level of the leader, but really isn't a good metric for what level your units should be to actually beat the stage.

-At the start of each wave, the player has access to all battle pieces.
+At the start of each wave, the player has access to all available battle pieces.
 Each battle piece can only be used once per wave set, though.
 So for example if the player uses the Dimension Tide... that's it for the wave set, it will not be drawn again.
 As a result, if the player actually manages to play all of their units without winning they will lose.
 This resets after each wave set, and excludes when a unit is played but not defeated in a wave.
 Such as if the player places a Gigan 2004 piece but it's still alive when the current wave ends, in which case it can be drawn again during the next wave.

 Note that waves change with each new event.
-While sometimes the same wave, like wave 40, will be the same across events, other times they will change a unit that appears or totally revamp a particular wave. |
+While often times the same wave appears across events, they will sometimes change a unit that appears or totally revamp a particular wave. |